 You get the idea.
 The Český Pivní festival covers 17 days of great beer, food and entertainment held at Letná Plain, Prague 7.
-Everything is set up under a massive tent, so even bad weather won’t stop you from grabbing a drink or two.
+The festival takes place in a massive tent, so even bad weather won’t stop you from grabbing a drink or two.

 Beforehand, I went through the festival’s website to find out how much tickets cost, what the hours were, and what sort of entertainment and food would be on offer.
 As it turned out, they had a VIP ticket option, which included:

 Admission to all 17 days of the festival